9 Ways to Practice Self-Care in Eating Disorder Recovery

-Self-care can sometimes be the same as self-preservation and in your recovery, it’s a necessity and also a healthy way to find peace and joy.
-Regular self-care is a critical part of sustaining recovery from an eating disorder.
+Self-care can sometimes function as self-preservation; in your recovery, practicing self-care is a necessity and a healthy way to find peace and joy.
+In fact, regular self-care is critical to sustaining recovery from an eating disorder.

-Incorporating self-care into your life on a regular basis can decrease the symptoms of depression, anxiety, and other emotional health issues.
-It can help you to efficiently cope with stressors and triggers such as anxiety and fatigue, which you may experience as you go about your day-to-day life, such as overwhelm and fatigue surrounding work, school, or social obligations.
-Before you choose some self-care activities, listen to your inner self and decide what is best for you at the moment.
-Do you need time alone or with friends?
-Do you need to get outside or stay cozy inside?
-Pay attention to your feelings and not just what someone else is recommending.
+Incorporating consistent self-care into your life is clinically proven to help decrease the symptoms of depression, anxiety, and other emotional health issues.
+A self-care routine can help you efficiently cope with the stressors and triggers of day-to-day life, such as overwhelm and fatigue surrounding work, school, or social obligations.
+Before you choose some self-care activities, pause to check in with your inner self and consider what could benefit you most at the moment.
+Do you need time alone or the social support of friends?
+Do you need to get outside for a change of scenery, or would it feel better to bundle up with a blanket indoors?
 You will know what best serves your current needs.

-- Curl up with a good book while wearing fuzzy socks.
+- Curl up with a good book or journal while wearing fuzzy socks.
 This simple activity could help you unwind, focus on something positive, and connect with yourself.

 Remember, there is no right or wrong way to practice self-care.
-Give yourself permission to choose an alternate plan if it makes you feel comfortable.
-Your well-being is the most important thing.
-Sometimes self-care might mean shutting off all electronics and just being still and not doing anything for an hour.
-We are all unique and the important part of our self-care practices is that we make them relevant and useful to our health and well-being.
+Give yourself permission to choose an alternative plan if it makes you feel comfortable.
+Preserving your well-being is most important.
+We are all unique; the crucial part of our self-care practices is that we make them relevant and valuable to our health and well-being.